Create dynamic tables

 For a complete list of parameters and variant syntax, see the CREATE DYNAMIC TABLE reference.

-Understanding dynamic table initialization¶
+Understanding dynamic table initialization

 When you create a dynamic table using a CREATE DYNAMIC TABLE statement, its initial refresh takes place either at a scheduled time or synchronously at creation.
 The initial data population, or initialization, depends on when this initial refresh occurs.

-Dynamic tables undergo refresh based on the the specified target lag, which sets the maximum allowed time for the dynamic table’s content to lag behind updates to the base tables.
+Dynamic tables undergo refresh based on the specified target lag, which sets the maximum allowed time for the dynamic table’s content to lag behind updates to the base tables.
 If you specify a dynamic table to refresh synchronously at creation, it is initialized immediately.
 However, if a dynamic table is set to refresh at a scheduled time, it is initialized within the time specified for the target lag.

 For example, consider a dynamic table, DT1,with a target lag of 30 minutes.
 The initial data population for DT1 can occur as follows: